SamarthPC/SamarthPC/README.md

 I am Samarth, a graduate student at Northeastern currently pursuing my Master's degree in Data Analytics Engineering at Northeastern University, Boston, MA.

 I completed a three-month long internship at a local company in India where I was acquainted with the basics of EDA and predictive analytics.
-I also completed six-months as a Artificial Intelligece Research Intern at my undergradute university where I learnt about data in depth.
+I also completed six-months as an Artificial Intelligece Research Intern at my undergradute university where I learnt about data in depth.
 I also understood the significance that algorithms play in today's world.
 All in all, I love immersing myself in data and always digging deep to find the nichest of insights.
 I truly believe that a proper understanding of data can lead us to findings so meaningful that it has the power to change trajectories of companoes overnight.

 I have completed my undergraduate degree in Computer Science and Engineering back home in India and I have taken the following courses during my master's journey so far: